 Goats are high-energy, curious, and adventurous eaters.
 While it may be OK for the chickens to pick through the alfalfa that you feed the goats, you don't want the goats to get into the chicken feed.
 Goats will abandon their own feed in favor of the higher grain content from chicken feed.
 If you feed the chickens where the goats can't get access, this should solve the problem.
 In addition, I doubt that the goats would bother the hen's eggs, but it is probably safest if the goats don't have access to these either.

+the disease."
 From http://survivalismpage.blogspot.com/2013/01/raising-chickens-with-goats.html

 No comments: